-The Levee Safety Out-Brief Meeting for the IBW3 Levee System was held on March 11, 2015 at the USACE-SPL headquarters, with representatives of the local sponsor and the Cities of Tempe and Scottsdale participating by webinar.
+The Levee Safety Out-Brief Meeting for the IBW4 Levee System was held on March 11, 2015 at the USACE-SPL headquarters, with representatives of the FCDMC and the City of Scottsdale participating by webinar.
+(The City of Scottsdale has one or more intergovernmental agreements with the FCDMC for maintenance of parts of the levee system.)
 An engineering determination has concluded that the observed deficiencies would not prevent the systems from performing as intended during the next significant runoff event.
-Therefore, the Levee Safety Officer, Los Angeles District, has determined the overall rating of the IBW3 Levee System to be "Minimally Acceptable."
+Therefore, the Levee Safety Officer, Los Angeles District, has determined the overall rating of the IBW4 Levee System to be "Minimally Acceptable."